Armature (electrical)

 In electrical engineering, the armature is the winding (or set of windings) of an electric machine which carries alternating current.
 The armature windings conduct AC even on DC machines, due to the commutator action (which periodically reverses current direction) or due to electronic commutation, as in brushless DC motors.
-The armature can be on either the rotor (rotating part) or the stator (stationary part), depending on the type of electric machine.
+The armature can be on either the rotor (rotating part) or the stator (field coil, stationary part), depending on the type of electric machine.

+Shapes of armatures used in motors include double-T and triple-T armatures.

 The armature windings interact with the magnetic field (magnetic flux) in the air-gap; the magnetic field is generated either by permanent magnets, or electromagnets formed by a conducting coil.

 The armature must carry current, so it is always a conductor or a conductive coil, oriented normal to both the field and to the direction of motion, torque (rotating machine), or force (linear machine).
 The armature's role is twofold.
 The first is to carry current across the field, thus creating shaft torque in a rotating machine or force in a linear machine.
 The second role is to generate an electromotive force (EMF).